Freedom Radio: Plot

 They suspect Dr Roder and burst into his clinic.
 They find nothing.
-Meanwhile Hans gets home and finds Elly in his room.. she looks broken, like an old woman.
-She has been in a concentration camp.
+Meanwhile Hans gets home and finds Elly in his room; she looks broken, like an old woman.
+Unknown to Hans and the Roders, she had been sent not to a care home, but to a concentration camp.

-His wife returns and accuses him of being a traitor.
+Dr Roder's wife returns and accuses him of being a traitor.
 He vows to make one last broadcast.
 Otto appears and chats with Mrs Roder; he overheard them talking and believes she knows where her husband is going to make the broadcast from.
 She is taken to Ranenau's office, but tells them the wrong place.
 However, they work out that Dr Roder had indicated a photo in a frame as the site of the broadcast.
 The SS identify it as Spiedler's cottage.
 As Ranenau tells Irena that there will indeed be war she goes to Dr Roder to warn him that the Gestapo are coming to the cottage.
 But the doctor sets up the transmitter in the back of a van.
-Irena joins him.
+Irena joins him, for the first time understanding that things are not as she had thought.
 The Gestapo close in and locate the van.
-They fire a machine gun into the van killing the doctor but not before he broadcasts their plan to invade Poland.
-As he is killed, first Irena takes over the broadcast, then, when she is killed, others in the group broadcast that good people were murdered that day, but that they will continue to broadcast the truth.
+They fire a machine gun into the van killing the doctor but not before he broadcasts their country's plan to invade Poland.
+As he is killed, first Irena takes over the broadcast, then, when she is killed, others in the group broadcast from elsewhere that good people were murdered that day, but that they will continue to broadcast the truth.